 And here is the surface noise, as reproduced by the GPO, after 50 plays.

 The same is evident as the track fades into ‘Sun King’.
-Listen carefully to the distortion on the bass notes in the second play, which appears to be biased towards the left channel.
-This is caused not only by excessive tracking pressure, but also the complete lack of anti-skating or bias compensation which causes the stylus to exert uneven pressure on the groove walls, causing greater damage to the the inner-most wall of the groove.
+The bass line becomes heavily distorted on the bass notes after 50 plays, biased towards the left channel.
+Again this is caused not only by excessive tracking pressure, but also the complete lack of anti-skating or bias compensation which causes the stylus to exert uneven pressure on the groove walls, causing greater damage to the the inner-most wall of the groove.
 Contrary to popular beliefs it is not only excessive tracking pressure that can quickly damage a record.

 Not entirely satisfied with my results, I continued to play the record, though stopped making transfers in order to speed up the process.
 So far the GPO had played the record side 50 times, the equivalent of playing 25 records.
 I continued until on play 57 the cartridge failed.
 The arm began to violently shake and rattle and the sound produced was a distorted mess.
-This it turned out was the final straw for our record, which was audibly damaged as you can hear in the below clip.
+This it turned out was the final straw for our record, which was severely audibly damaged

 The end result was the GPO coming to a grinding holt following failure of the power transformer.
 Prior to this, the motor itself began to fail under the strain of turning the 180 gram 12” LP which was sitting upon a platter with an uneven bearing.
 Nevertheless, its work was done.
 Our record is irreparably damaged after just 57 plays of a single side, the equivalent of playing just over 28 vinyl LPs.
 There is visual damage to the vinyl too…